OpenLute/OpenLute/README.md

 * Development history
 * Community contributions and modifications

-The goal is for the repository to be the **authoritative home for OpenLute designs and their development history**.
+The goal is for the repository to be the **official home for OpenLute designs and their development history.**.

 ## Build It.
 Modify It.
 Improve It.